chrisbrandow/chrisBrandowBlog/content/pages/readings.md

 Digital Fortress - Dan Brown
 The Girl With The Dragon Tattoo - Stieg Larson
 Undaunted Courage - Stephen Ambrose
+John Muir, A Naturalist In Southern California - Elizabeth Pomeroy

+### These Are The Books That I've Read In 2020
+The Price Of Peace - Zachary D. Carter

 ### These are books that I Am Nominally Reading Right Now

 Digital Minimalism - Cal Newport
 The Power Of One - Bryce Courtenay
-John Muir, A Naturalist In Southern California - Elizabeth Pomeroy

 ### These are books I'd like to read soon